by June 12, 2019 @ 6:38 am

 Even the boss battle at the end of the demo was incredibly mindless.
 I spam attacked my way through it and never encountered any difficulties, even when the boss was spawning smaller baddies and unleashing a barrage of bullets my way.

-From what I played of Darksiders Genesis — about 30 minutes — it’s easy to see that there isn’t necessarily anything wrong with the game.
+Judging from the 30 minutes I played of Darksiders Genesis, it’s easy to see that there isn’t necessarily anything wrong with the game.
 It just feels a bit pointless.
 Maybe it can still be salvaged, but as it is, this entry in the series is pretty middling, and that’s a bummer.